 by Elizabeth Allan

-On sale from Saffron Walden Tourist Information Centre – the TIC can also offer a mail order service and will advise postal charges.
-Email: firstname.lastname@example.org
+On sale from Saffron Walden Tourist Information Centre & Harts Books.
+The TIC can advise postal charges.
+Email: email@example.com

 Geoffrey Ball, a regular contributor to the Saffron Walden Historical Journal, has been awarded a prestigious national prize by the British Association for Local History.
 The photograph shows him receiving the prize from David Hey at the BALH agm in Birmingham in June.